nodejs/node/doc/api/errors.md

 <a id="ERR_INVALID_RETURN_VALUE"></a>
 ### ERR_INVALID_RETURN_VALUE

-Thrown in case a function option does not return a expected value on execution.
+Thrown in case a function option does not return an expected value on execution.
 For example when a function is expected to return a promise.

 <a id="ERR_INVALID_SYNC_FORK_INPUT"></a>